tabokie/tabokie.github.io/index.md

 <br />
 <br />

-\* pronounced as /təˈbōkē/.
+\* Pronounced as /təˈbōkē/.

-styling of this site is greatly inspired by Christine Dodrill's personal [blog](https://christine.website/).
+Styling of this site is greatly inspired by Christine Dodrill's personal [blog](https://christine.website/).